 Derivatives are call options purchased to hedge the interest crediting mechanism associated with the Company's fixed-index universal life and annuity policies.
 These options are reported on the Consolidated Balance Sheets at fair value in accordance with GAAP.
-The unrealized gain position of options held at December 31, 2019 was \$80.7 million which was \$153.0 million higher than the unrealized loss position at December 31, 2018 of \$72.3 million.
-The increase is due to the higher equity index level at the end of 2019 relative to the market indice levels at the time outstanding options were purchased while the converse was true at the end of 2018.
+The unrealized gain position of options held at December 31, 2020 was \$71.0 million which was \$9.7 million lower than the unrealized gain position at December 31, 2019 of \$80.7 million.
+The decrease is due to the Company moving to an "out-of-the-money" option approach during 2020 which reduces the cost of options by not hedging for potential collection of asset management fees on the associated equity-indexed annuity contracts.
+The purchase cost of options outstanding at December 31, 2020 was \$61.8 million and at December 31, 2019 was \$76.9 million.